Risk Assessment Program - Results of Examinations of Form 5500 401(k) Plans with sponsors from the Mining Industry

 Avoiding the Error:

-The best way to avoid these problems is too make sure all the people responsible for running the tests are knowledgeable in the law covering such [Internal Revenue Code sections 401(k)/(m)].
+The best way to avoid these problems is too make sure all the people responsible for running the tests are knowledgeable in the law covering such [IRC Sections 401(k)/(m)].
 This includes knowing what contribution amounts are used, what employee compensation to use, whether an employee is considered Highly Compensated or Non Highly Compensated and what yearly period to use in applying the testing.

 Those responsible for administering the amounts employees elect to contribute to the plan must make sure they are timely deposited.
 The Department of Labor regulations requires employee deferrals to be deposited as soon as they can be segregated.

 401(k) plans can have multiple types of contributions being allocated to the plan.
 In addition to tax deferred contributions, there could be employee after tax contributions, employer matching contributions, and employer discretionary contributions.
 The best way to avoid allocation problems is too make sure all the people responsible for the allocations know the correct and most current allocation formulas.
 They must know the correct and most current definition of compensation being used in the formulas and assure it is used in the calculations.
 Finally, they must also know whether or not the plan calls for forfeitures to be allocated to participants (in addition to amounts required by the plan formula), and if so what is the allocation formula.